 Hale, Edward Everett (1822–1909)

-Prolific American writer, contributing editor to Atlantic Monthly,
+Edward Hale was a prolific American writer, contributing editor to Atlantic Monthly,

 and almost certainly the only science-fiction writer to serve as chaplain